ASFHyP3/hyp3-docs/docs/using/downloading.md

 together that are used for the same project.

-Once you've added products to the Download Queue, either by using the individual cart icons or the bulk Queue button, click the **Downloads** icon in the top band of the Vertex web interface.
+Once you've added products to the Download Queue, either by using the individual cart icons or the bulk Queue button, click the **Downloads** icon in the top right of the Vertex web interface.
 When you open the Download Queue, you have the option to launch direct downloads of individual items in the list, or you can choose to remove individual items from the queue.